 Plastic Freedom offers a bigger selection of plastic-free essentials and has a more extensive range of products and brands to choose from.
 Owner Beth lives in Southport from where she send out all orders from her shop herself.
 In the shop you’ll find skincare, haircare, make up, other bathroom essentials, kitchen products, homewares, produce bags and plenty of takeaway utensils for on the go.
 Plastic Freedom ships UK-wide and on special request also to Europe and the US.

-Ships from Southport, website
+Ships from Southport, online shop

 No Plastic Shop